When to visit

-Visit its world-class museums, go shopping in its upscale boutiques, explore its unique neighbourhoods, visit its iconic landmarks and tourist attractions, see the famous yellow taxicabs and the bright neon signs in Times Square...
-A visit to New York City is an experience you won't forget!
+Visit its world-class museums, go shopping in its upscale boutiques, explore its unique neighbourhoods, visit its iconic landmarks and tourist attractions, see the famous yellow taxicabs and the bright neon signs in Times Square.

-CENTRAL PARK***Between Upper East Side and Upper West Side.
-Welcome to the lungs of New York City, a vast urban oasis more than 4 km long by 1 km wide.
-Attractions include a number of playgrounds for children, a carousel, a zoo, plazas, gardens, rolling meadows, lakes, fountains, terraces, a skating rink, wide promenades, a running track and walking paths.
-Central Park is a favourite destination for locals and attracts millions of visitors every year.
+Welcome to the lungs of New York City, located between Upper East Side and Upper West Side.
+This vast urban oasis more than 4 km long by 1 km wide is a favourite destination for locals and attracts millions of visitors every year.
+Attractions include a number of playgrounds for children, a carousel, a zoo, plazas, gardens, rolling meadows, lakes, fountains, terraces, a skating rink, wide promenades, a running track and walking paths, and much more.